enriicola/Linked-adm-In/README.md

         Job: Represents a job posting.
         Company: Represents a company.
         Industry: Represents an industry domain.
-        Skill: Represents a skill associated with a job.
+        Skill: Represents skills associated with a job.
         Benefit: Represents benefits offered for a job.

     Relationships: